-There were no substantive differences between the planned and implemented actions for Goal #3 in 2021-2022.
-The coordinator planned and hosted Advisory Council and provided 10 trainings across the year, with additional meetings as needed to FY agency staff, and other appropriate groups including: Child Welfare, Probation, School Staff, Special Education Staff and Service Providers, Foster Parents, Foster Youth.
+Staffing changes were the biggest hurdle to implementing the actions and service for this goal.
+The assistant director new to this role transitioned into the role part way through the year and had to learn the role while coordinating, planning, and hosting the Advisory Council sessions and providing trainings.
+Even with those challenges, the assistant director and team were still able to host 5 trainings across the year, with additional meetings as needed to FY agency staff, and other appropriate groups including: Child Welfare, Probation, School Staff, Special Education Staff and Service Providers, Foster Parents, Foster Youth.
 The FYSCP Coordinator collaborated with NVUSD to sponsor the trainings that were held.
 The post graduation subcommittee continued to work together to identify the high school students who needed information on applying for college (available services, FAFSA, how to self-identify as FY to access other services in college).